Newborn screening

 Introduction

 Babies born with adrenoleukodystrophy (ALD) are neurologically normal at birth.
 However, early diagnosis of boys with ALD can lead to life-saving interventions.
-These include initiating timely adrenal steroid replacement therapy following detection of adrenal insufficiency, and for providing allogeneic hematopoietic stem cell transplantation (HSCT) as a means of treating cerebral ALD.
-HSCT can arrest the often fatal progression of cerebral demyelination provided that the procedure is performed at a very early stage of the disease.
-Unfortunately, this can only be effective during a narrow therapeutic window, which is often missed.
-Newborn screening provides access to this “window of opportunity” and allows for timely initiation of these established therapies.
+These include the timely initiation of adrenal steroid replacement therapy after identification of adrenal insufficiency and the provision of allogeneic hematopoietic stem cell transplantation (HSCT) as a means of treating cerebral ALD.
+HSCT can halt the often fatal progression of cerebral demyelination, provided the procedure is performed at a very early stage of the disease.
+Unfortunately, this can only be effective during a narrow therapeutic window that is often missed.
+Newborn screening provides access to this “window of opportunity” and allows timely initiation of these established therapies.

-In February 2016, ALD was added to the Recommended Uniform Screening Panel (RUSP) in the USA.
-This is the federal list of all genetic diseases recommended for state newborn screening programs.
-The state of New York initiated screening for ALD in newborns on December 30, 2013.
-Since then other states began ALD newborn screening (Fig 1).
-In the US, several additional states have legislative approval.
-It is expected that ALD newborn screening will commence in these states as soon as budgetary resources, testing procedures and follow-up protocols are in place.
+In February 2016, ALD was added to the US Recommended Uniform Screening Panel (RUSP).
+This is the federal list of all genetic conditions recommended for state newborn screening programs.
+New York State initiated newborn screening for ALD on December 30, 2013.
+Since then, other states have initiated newborn screening for ALD (Fig 1).
+Legislative approval is pending in several additional states that have not yet started screening.
+It is expected that these states will begin newborn screening for ALD once the budgetary resources, testing procedures and follow-up protocols are in place.

-Outside the US, Taiwan initiated ALD newborn screening in November 2016 (Chen et al. 2022) and a pilots are ongoing in Japan (Shimozawa et al. 2021) and Italy (Bonaventura et al. 2023).
-In the Netherlands, the Dutch Health Council recommended to only screen male newborns for ALD.
-The novelty of sex-specific newborn screening and the lack of an example for a boys-only screening algorithm required a pilot study before ALD can be included in the nationwide screening program.
-A one-year pilot was carried out in 2021 (see below).
+Outside the Unites States, Taiwan initiated newborn screening for ALD in November 2016 (Chen et al. 2022) and a pilot projects are underway in Japan (Shimozawa et al. 2021), Israel, Italy (Bonaventura et al. 2023) and Spain.
+In the Netherlands, the Health Council of the Netherlands has recommended that only male newborns be screened for ALD.
+The novelty of sex-specific newborn screening and the lack of an example of a screening algorithm for boys only required a pilot study before ALD could be included in the national screening program.
+A one-year pilot study was conducted in 2021 (see below).

 Criteria for inclusion in the screening program

-There is broad international consensus on the criteria for inclusion of a disease in a newborn screening program.
+There is broad international consensus on the criteria for inclusion of a condition in a newborn screening program.

 History

-In 2004, at the National Advisory Committee for Newborn Screening meeting, Dr. Hugo Moser suggested adding ALD to the United States’ RUSP.
-The only problem was that a valid test for newborn screening was not available.
+In 2004, at a meeting of the National Advisory Committee for Newborn Screening, Dr. Hugo Moser suggested that ALD be added to the U.S. RUSP.
+The only problem was that there was no valid test for newborn screening.
 To overcome this, he raised funds and recruited a team of researchers at the Kennedy Krieger Institute (Baltimore, MD) to identify a suitable biomarker and develop a test using tandem mass spectrometry (MS/MS).
 In 2006, the team reported the identification of C26:0-lysophosphatidylcholine (C26:0-LPC) in postnatal venous dried blood spots (DBS) from ALD males (Hubbard et al. 2006).
-Over the ensuing years scientists continued to improve the analysis (Hubbard et al. 2009; Theda et al. 2014).
-Together with investigators at the Mayo Clinic (Rochester, Minnesota), a high-throughput method for the analysis of C26:0-LPC was then developed (Haynes and De Jesús 2012; Turgeon et al. 2015).
-In 2013, this method was validated using a 100,000 anonymous dried blood spots.
+In the following years, scientists continued to improve the analysis (Hubbard et al. 2009; Theda et al. 2014).
+Then, in collaboration with researchers at the Mayo Clinic (Rochester, Minnesota), a high-throughput method for the analysis of C26:0-LPC was developed (Haynes and De Jesús 2012; Turgeon et al. 2015).
+In 2013, this method was validated using 100,000 anonymous dried blood spots.

 Aidan’s Law

-In April 2012, following the death of their son, Aidan, who had cerebral ALD, but was diagnosed too late, the Seeger family drafted and supported the passage of Aidan’s Law in the State of New York.
-The bill was approved in February 2013 and became law in March 2013.
-On 30 December 2013, New York State’s newborn screening laboratory began testing babies for ALD.
+In April 2012, after the death of their son, Aidan, who had cerebral ALD but was diagnosed too late, the Seeger family drafted and supported the passage of Aidan’s Law in New York State.
+The bill passed in February 2013 and became law in March 2013.
+On December 30, 2013, the New York State Newborn Screening Laboratory began testing babies for ALD.

 New York State

-During the first three years, New York State has screened over 700,000 newborns and identified 45 babies with ALD: 22 boys and 23 girls (Moser et al. 2016).
-Based on these numbers, the birth-incidence of ALD is 1 in 15,000.
-When a newborn with ALD is identified, the family’s primary physician is notified and a referral is made to a clinical geneticist for confirmation of the diagnosis, along with genetic counseling for support services and screening of other family members at risk of ALD (extended family screening).
+In the first three years, New York State screened over 700,000 newborns and identified 45 babies with ALD: 22 boys and 23 girls (Moser et al. 2016).
+Based on these numbers, the birth incidence of ALD is 1 in 15,000.
+When a newborn with ALD is identified, the family is referred to a clinical geneticist for confirmation of the diagnosis, along with genetic counseling for support services and screening of other family members at risk for ALD (extended family screening).

-For males, it is imperative to initiate serial monitoring by brain MRI to detect the earliest evidence of onset of cerebral ALD; and to initiate adrenal function testing to detect adrenal insufficiency.
-Comprehensive evaluation of neurologic, neuropsychological, neuroradiology, and adrenal function is necessary because there is no test to predict the clinical outcome of an individual baby born with an ALD pathogenic variant.
+In males, it is imperative to initiate serial monitoring with brain MRI to detect the earliest signs of onset of cerebral ALD and to initiate adrenal function testing to detect adrenal insufficiency.
+A comprehensive evaluation of neurological, neuropsychological, neuroradiological, and adrenal function is necessary because there is no test to predict the clinical outcome of an individual child born with an ALD pathogenic variant.

 The newborn screening test

-The details of the C26:0-LPC test may differ slightly across laboratories.
-In general, the ALD diagnosis is accomplished using a three-tier algorithm (Fig 2).
-The first tier is a high-throughput standard MS/MS analysis of C26:0-LPC.
-Samples that have an elevated C26:0-LPC concentration are then screened in the second tier, using HPLC–MS/MS. This test is more sensitive, but it is also somewhat more time-consuming.
-In those samples that still show elevated C26:0-LPC, the third-tier sequencing of the ABCD1 gene is performed.
+The details of the C26:0-LPC test may vary slightly from laboratory to laboratory.
+In general, the diagnosis of ALD is made using a three-step (tier) algorithm (Fig 2).
+The first step is a high-throughput standard MS/MS analysis of C26:0-LPC.
+Samples with elevated levels of C26:0-LPC are then screened in the second step using HPLC-MS/MS. This test is more sensitive, but also a little more time consuming.
+For those samples that still show elevated C26:0-LPC, sequencing of the ABCD1 gene is performed in the third step.

 Figure 2: The principles of ALD 3-tier screening.